InfoFinland - Health services in Finland

 If you come from another Nordic country to study in Finland, you are entitled to health care here.
 You will receive care under the same terms and pay the same amount for the services as Finns do.
 Bring along an official identity card when using health services.

-If you come to study in Finland from an EU member state, EEA member state, the United Kingdom or Switzerland, you need to obtain a European Health Insurance Card in your home country before coming to Finland.
+If you come to study in Finland from an EU member state, EEA member state, Great Britain, Northern Ireland or Switzerland, you need to obtain a European Health Insurance Card in your home country before coming to Finland.
 If you have a European Health Insurance Card, you have a right to medically necessary health care in Finland.
+If you come from Great Britain or Northern Ireland, you can present the European Health Insurance Card, the Global Health Insurance Card (GHIC) or the Citizens Rights Card.

 If you come to study in Finland from another country, you will usually need a comprehensive health insurance policy from your home country before you can get a residence permit for Finland.
 If the estimated duration of your studies is no less than two years, you will usually be granted a municipality of residence in Finland and will thus be covered by municipal health services.
 In that case, your insurance only needs to cover medicinal expenses.
 If you are unsure whether you have the right to a municipality of residence in Finland, check the matter at the Digital and Population Data Services Agency.